 Trinity Aurora is first and foremost a spiritual community.
 Above all else, we are committed to providing deep and meaningful opportunities to engage in spiritual formation.
 We operate a well networked small group ministry, we offer a number of resources to deepen your personal devotional life, and we offer engaging sermon series on a seasonal basis.

-Trinity aurora is a vibrant and inclusive christian community, rooted in the anglican tradition and welcoming people from all ages and walks of life.
-Trinity Aurora is a parish in the Diocese of Toronto, and we support many initiatives through various diocesan projects and programs. we exist to connect spiritual journeys by welcoming people into meaningful experiences of christian worship and spiritual formation, and through engagement in the wider community and world.
+We exist to connect spiritual journeys by welcoming people into meaningful experiences of Christian worship and spiritual formation, and through engagement in the wider community and world.

 What should I wear?